songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_runtime-sec.md

 kubectl logs -l app.kubernetes.io/name=falco -n falco -c falco | grep nginx
 ```

 We saw that we can create alerts for different use cases.
-The Falco default ruleset is just a start you need create rules according to your own needs and requirements in your cluster.
+The Falco default ruleset is just a start you need to create rules according to your own needs and requirements in your cluster.